Jeannie’s Story: Learning to support herself with Avivo’s help

 “Avivo staff were encouraging and positive about my skills at a time when I felt a loss of confidence … That foundation felt very good to me.”

-Through her research she came across Avivo’s Displaced Homemaker Program*.
+Through her research she came across Avivo’s Minnesota Family Resiliency Program.
 The program is set up to help homemakers who suddenly, for whatever reason, need to support themselves.
 At Avivo, Jeannie was able to develop positive relationships with staff she refers to as “coach, researcher, and friend.”

 “It’s been a really good connection and relationship, especially how non-bureaucratic and individualized the program was,” shares Jeannie.